seanpmaxwell/Typescript-Best-Practices/README.md

   userId: number; // @FK 1-1
 }

-// This is setup in the services layer interface UserAvatarDTO extends UserAvatar {
+// This is set up in the services layer interface UserAvatarDTO extends UserAvatar {
   data: Blob; // Place this here instead of IUser
 }